State Department's silence gives others an opening

 "If you don't have the State Department engaging with the world in front of a camera, you lose the opportunity to shape the international interpretation of what US policy is," said Jeff Rathke, a former director of the State Department's press office now with the Center for Strategic and International Studies.
 "And you sacrifice an opportunity to steer the course of international events in a direction that's better for US interests than if you said and did nothing."

 In the three weeks since Tillerson's confirmation as the top US diplomat, Americans learned of the secretary's Tuesday phone call to Russian Foreign Minister Sergey Lavrov from Moscow's Foreign Ministry and of an earlier phone call to Saudi leaders from the Arab press.
 The State Department has refused to confirm many of the secretary's calls and meetings.
-His public schedule has been much lighter than other recent secretaries.
+His public schedule has been much lighter on details than other recent secretaries.

 This retreat from public engagement coincides with the White House adopting an often-hostile approach to the press.